pirovc/ganon/README.md

 Alternatively, `--level assembly` will link the file or sequence target information with assembly accessions retrieved from NCBI servers. `--level leaves` or `--level species` (or genus, family, ...) will link the targets with taxonomic information and prune the tree at the chosen level. `--level custom` will use specialization level define in the `--input-file`.

+#### Genome sizes (--genome-size-files)

+Ganon will automatically download auxiliary files to define an approximate genome size for each entry in the taxonomic tree.
+For `--taxonomy ncbi` the [species_genome_size.txt.gz](https://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/) is used.
+For `--taxonomy gtdb` the [\*_metadata.tar.gz](https://data.gtdb.ecogenomic.org/releases/latest/) files are used.
+Those files can be directly provided with the `--genome-size-files` argument.

+Genome sizes of parent nodes are calculated as the average of the respective children nodes.
+Other nodes without direct assigned genome sizes will use the closest parent with a pre-calculated genome size.
+The genome sizes are stored in the [ganon database](#buildupdate).

 #### Retrieving info (--ncbi-sequence-info, --ncbi-file-info)

 Further taxonomy and assembly linking information has to be collected to properly build the database. `--ncbi-sequence-info` and `--ncbi-file-info` allow customizations on this step.